tenable/integration-asc/readme.md

 # Tenable.io for Azure Security Center

-> *Please Note:*  This script leverages preview APIs for Azure Security Center.
+> *Please Note:*  This script leverages preview APIs for Azure Security Center (ASC).
->               While this is expected in this case, this API may change
+>               While this is expected, the API may change
->               unexpectedly on the Microsoft side moving forward.
-You have been warned.
+>               unexpectedly on the Microsoft side.
+However, we plan to update
->               We will update this integration as MS updates and GAs their new API for ASC.
+>               this integration as Microsoft updates their APIs for ASC.

-This integration is designed to pull Tenable.io for vulnerabilities on Azure assets and summarize (count) them by severity.
-Once the vulnerabilities are summarized for each Azure asset it creates a Azure Security Center recommendation for each host with a summary of the number of vulnerabilities on that host by severity.
+This integration is designed to pull Tenable.io vulnerabilities from Azure assets and summarize (count) them by severity.
+Once the vulnerabilities are summarized for each Azure asset, the integration creates an Azure Security Center recommendation for each host.
+The recommendation includes a summary of the number of vulnerabilities on each host and lists them by severity.

-This integration can be run as a one-shot ingest or as a continuous service.
+This integration can be run as a one-shot ingest or continuous service.

 ## Requirements

-* The Tenable.io Azure connector must be setup and working correctly in your Tenable.io instance
+* A working Azure connector in your Tenable.io instance
 * A set of Azure credentials for the integration to use.
-You will need to know the App Secret, App id, and Tenant id.
+You will need to know the App Secret, App ID, and Tenant ID.
 See the [Azure documentation][asc_keys] for instructions.
 * A set of Tenable.io API keys with the Administrator role.
-[See the Instructions][tio_keys] on Tenable's documentation for more information.
+[See the Tenable.io Generate API Key Instructions][tio_keys] for more information.
 * A host to run the script on.
 This can be located anywhere as the integrations is linking cloud-to-cloud.